ProfessorMeows/Random-image-generator/README.md

 # Random-image-generator
-simple script that generates fuzzy images absed on the users input -
+simple script that generates fuzzy images based on the users input -

 Q: what dose "RIG" mean